 When it comes to cutting tools - such as knives, scissors, and blades - high carbon steel is usually the better choice.
 Here are some of the advantages:

 - A super tough metal, but also softer than stainless steel.
 This means that it can be sharpened to a finer edge and is easier to sharpen.

 - It is less prone to chipping than stainless steel.
 However, we advise everyone to keep an eye on their scissors.
 DO NOT drop them on the ground.
 This is one reason why we provide boxes for the scissors.

 - It is a lighter metal, so if you need lighter scissors due to arthritis, nerve, or wrist issues, high carbon steel will suit you best!

-Our iconic Midnight Edition line of tailor shears are handcrafted from high carbon steel, as are our Traditional line of tailor shears and the blades of our Professional snips.
+Our iconic Midnight Edition line of fabric shears are handcrafted from high carbon steel, as are our Traditional line of fabric shears and the blades of our Professional snips.
 The newest addition to our scissor family, our Midnight Edition 45mm rotary cutter uses our high carbon steel rotary blades, which we have tested with local fabric shops for durability.

 Our high carbon steel scissors are the sharpest, and lightest shears that we make!

 Perhaps the most well-known type of steel in the world, stainless steel is a modern invention, having been first industrialized in 1912!
 It has a maximum 1.2% carbon by mass, and a minimum chromium content of 10.5%, which is what gives stainless steel it’s superior rust-resistant quality.

 Stainless steel is 100% recyclable, and an average stainless steel object is composed of about 60% recycled material.